 Q: What is the Difference Between a Watt and a Wh?

-A: In a nutshell, watt-hours measure amounts of energy for a specific period of time.
+A: In a nutshell, watt-hours measure amounts of energy for a specific period.
 And watts measure rates of power at a moment in time.

 Q: How Many Wh is a AA Battery?